 Wondering what places to visit in Paris in 2 days?
 You’re in the right place!
 Keep on reading for a complete guide on how to spend the perfect 2 days in Paris, and all the things you should do, see, eat, and drink.

 “Paris exists to remind you that all your dreams are real.”

-This quote just about sums up my feelings about Paris – this is a city I’ve had on my bucket list all my life, and when I finally made it there, it all felt like a dream.
+This is one of my favorite Paris quotes because just about sums up my feelings about the city – Paris is a city I’ve had on my bucket list all my life, and when I finally made it there, it all felt like a dream.
 There’s nothing like the romance, charm, and beauty of Paris (so much that countless books have been written about it!), and it lived up to every single one of my expectations – and then some.

 From the moment I stepped off the airport shuttle and saw all the iconic monuments come alive right before my eyes, I was absolutely smitten.
 I spent my 2 days in Paris looking like the heart-eyed emoji, taking in all the beauty with a sense of wonder.

 From world-class museums, shopping, food (especially the dessert!), amazing photo spots, and beautiful architecture, the city offers something for everyone.
 Paris has so much to offer (and there is plenty on my Paris bucket list), and there is so much to do and see (and eat, duh), that it is impossible to do it all in 2 days.
 But with the right amount of planning, you can definitely see a lot of the highlights in 2 days!

 Keep reading for a guide to all the places to visit in Paris in 2 days, where to stay, what to eat + drink, and more.

 Disclosure: This post contains affiliate links.
 This means that if you make a purchase or booking, I may receive a small commission at no additional cost to you.